 "Man does not attain all his heart’s desires for the winds do not blow as the vessels wish"

 The movies starts with introducing the main characters; giving the viewer an idea of the characters relations to each other, and also tells us about the current setting; which is a cruel world with a never-ending war between two nations; Shudra and Kosala.
-Also the movie acquaint us with the four-social class system people live with; where the worst of the four were the laborers and the slaves.
+Also the movie acquaint us with the four-social class system people live with; where the worst of the four were the laborers and

 Since the other characters only support the story; i'm only going to review these two main characters who serve as core of this story.

 The story begins with Chapra; a slave boy who couldn't bear the cruel life of being a slave. it will start with showing us how Chapra befriended with Tatta.
 Chapra's journey starts after he made a selfish request from his friend Tatta to help him in becoming a Kshatriya warrior; to make a better life for himself.
 And in order to achieve his goal, he goes through a mutually beneficial relationship with one of the well-known Kosalan generals.

 The other boy Siddhartha, was born in a royal family.
 He was a child growing bored of the privileged life of a prince, and forced to learn military tactics and swordsmanship by his father; in order to become his successor.
 But unlike his father; he despises war, hates violence, and uninterested in glory; which resulted in making him inspired to seek the answers of the purpose of life, to seek a way to end the meaningless wars.